--fuse-ld=name
+-fuse-ld='name'

 Linker to be used.
-The default is bfd for ld.bfd, the alternative being gold for ld.gold.
-The later is a more recent and faster linker, but only available on GNU/Linux platforms.
+The default is bfd for ld.bfd; gold (for ld.gold) and mold (for ld.mold) are more recent and faster alternatives, but only available on GNU/Linux platforms.

 4.5 Binding with gnatbind